kat-ushka/devops-with-kubernetes-course/Exercise 1.09/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to this folder.
+1. Opened shell and moved to the project folder.
-2. Created docker images by running docker-compose with script:
+2. Checkout tag `Exercise_1.09`:
     ```shell
-    docker-compose build
+    git fetch --all --tags
+    git checkout tags/Exercise_1.09
     ```
-3. Pushed docker images to Docker Hub with scripts:
+3. Moved to the exercise folder:
     ```shell
+    cd Exercise\ 1.09
+    ```
+4. Pushed docker images to Docker Hub with scripts:
+    ```shell
     docker image push katushka/log-output:1.2
     docker image push katushka/ping-pong:1.0
     ```
-4. Applied configs with script:
+5. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-5. After the pod was initialized opened http://localhost:8081 to see the response from log-output and http://localhost:8081/pingpong for response from ping-pong.
+6. After the pod was initialized opened http://localhost:8081 to see the response from log-output and http://localhost:8081/pingpong for response from ping-pong.